 Many people make the mistake of setting their expectations for this island based on a cruise or vacation they took to some other place.
 They want to compare Samoa to their experiences elsewhere.
 Because of the cultural nuances, this place is different from any other place you have visited.
 The tourism industry here is virtually nonexistent and you’re left to figure out where to go and what to see on your own.
 So, you have to work a little harder here for recreation and sight seeing, but the rewards are much more valuable.
 Many times, those rewards include having a beach all to yourself.

 Moving or visiting a tropical island doesn’t mean that your cares disappear and that you wake up on a beach every day.
 You have to keep in mind when you arrive here that you still have the challenges of life here.
 They are just a little different than in other places.
 There’s plenty to see and do on this small island.
 I feel blessed daily that I get to live in the middle of it all.
 Whether visiting for a week or staying for a few years, you will enjoy your time here if you can be patient and don’t expect Margaritaville.
+For more to do in American Samoa, see the best hikes and things to do with kids.
 Happy travels!